MarcFrankfurt/Bioweb3D/README.md

 Most arrests are for disorderly conduct.
 For prostitution mostly females get arrested: 1.9 million females compared to 1 million males arrested in the US 1980-2010.

 Through the years more and more older women (sex workers of more age groups) have been arrested for prostitution, outnumbering men (clients or possible male and trans* sex workers), although there is an outspoken 'end demand' policy in place in the US.
-Although sex workers are hegemonistically categorized as victims in the media driven public discourse, we found, that females are targeted number one by police arrests on prostitution.
-On `bit.ly/arrestmap` we provide maps with geocoded data and arrest costs.
+Counterfactual and hegemonistically sex workers are categorized as victims in the media driven public discourse, but we found that females are targeted number one by police arrests on prostitution.
+On `bit.ly/arrestmap` we provide maps with geocoded data, costs of arrests, more analysis and raw data.

-Regarding so called "child prostitution" the anti-prostitution media propaganda can not be substanciated.
-Contrary to public belief prostitution of minors is low as data for prostitution arrests from the very many sting operations reveal.
-Figures or curves only raise after age of maturity with the 18-20 years age group (default color code light green.
-Younger than 21 years are 13.38% of all female prostitution arrests, <18 years are 1.16%, <16 are 0.28% and [younger than 14 years (child) are only 0.02%](http://bit.ly/19xHowd)).
+Regarding so called "child prostitution" the anti-prostitution media propaganda can not be substanciated with FBI data.
+Contrary to public belief, prostitution of minors is low as data for prostitution arrests from the very many sting operations reveal.
+Figures or curves only raise after age of maturity with the 18-20 years age group (default color code light green).
+Younger than 21 years are 13.38% of all female prostitution arrests, < 18 years are 1.16%, < 16 are 0.28% and [younger than 14 years (child) are only 0.02%](http://bit.ly/19xHowd).

 ## How the input data files are created